 What Is Shadow IT, And Why Is It So Risky?

 Shadow IT is the process by which users work to use unauthorized technology resources to skirt around their IT department firewalls and security.
-Some users do 'Shadow IT' practices if they feel these company IT policies are too restrictive or hurt how effective they can be at their job.
+Some users do 'Shadow IT' practices if they feel these company IT policies are too restrictive or hurt their job effectiveness.

 Like most things, even cyberattacks borrow from the early 2000s for inspiration.
 Over the years, Shadow IT came about when companies didn't yet trust Wi-Fi because they felt there were too many risks of possible breaches.
 On the other hand, many employees began seeing the benefits of going wireless and looked for new ways to access this cutting-edge technology.